opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ dovetail run --testarea mandatory

-You need to push the results to local DB if you want to store the results or report the results to CVP.
+You need to push the results to local DB if you want to store the results or report the results to OVP.

 .. code-block:: bash